sunyao0210/GCD-Project/README.md

 - 'README.txt'

-- 'run_Analysis.R': The code which produce the tidy data set.
+- 'run_Analysis.R': The code which produce the tidy data set, which dose the following :
+   1. Merges the training and the test sets to create one data set.
+   2. Extracts only the measurements on the mean and standard deviation for each measurement.
+   3. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 - 'Codebook.pdf': Illustrating the data in the tidy data set.